Quick Valve Stand Repair

 At MD&A’s repair facility, a full set of readings were taken on the valve stand.
 Inspection revealed heavy galling on the bushing fit ODs, and measurements were taken to determine if there was enough stock for the proper interference fits.

 NDE inspection revealed a crack extending some 14” into the valve stand bore.
 It began on one side of the bore, moved toward the valve’s outboard side, wrapped around the bore, and came back toward the inner bore.

 The repair plan included machining the bushing bore to determine how deep the crack was, and removing an OEM modification that held the inner bushing fits.
 After removing ¾” on a side from the bore, MD&A determined that the crack persisted under the stud flange, so the repair was modified to hand grind the crack.

 With the crack removed, the valve stand was pre-heated and MD&A technicians hand-welded deep pockets that were present on the valve stand to return those areas to the proper bore diameter.

-A final NDE was done to ensure no further cracking had occurred, and then the bore was machined to final size.
+A final NDE was done to ensure no further cracking had occurred, and then the bore was machined to the final size.
 All bushings were machined, installed and the valve underwent a try bar check.
-As a final step, the valve was set between centers, and the casing fit OD and gasket face were cut to design size.
+As a final step, the valve was set between centers, the casing fit OD, and the gasket face was cut to design size.